|This is my contribution to ABC Wednesday and for Round Ten I am focusing on people from the past, some famous, others less so.|

 As the producer, Quimby won the Academy Award for Animated Short Film no fewer than eight times and was nominated for a further ten, but not once did he invite Hanna and Barbera on stage to share the accolades.

-According to Tom and Jerry online, ‘Since 1937 he had ridden herd on a zany cast of cartoonists of whom he understood little, having, unfortunately for a cartoon producer, no sense of humor to call upon.’
+According to Tom and Jerry online, ‘Since 1937 he had ridden herd on a zany cast of cartoonists of whom he understood little, having, unfortunately for a cartoon producer, no sense of humour to call upon.’

 Quimby was very much the corporate man and treated the much-loved creations of Hanna and Barbera as a commodity to be promoted and sold.
 Even so, he presided over what was perhaps the golden age of Hollywood animation.